-Selecting VSAM Dataset types and Guidelines (for Beginners)
+Selecting VSAM Dataset Type

 Selection of VSAM Dataset types?

 The application programmer has to use a VSAM dataset in his day-to-day activities during the application development process.
 At that time, the application developer has to select a suitable dataset type based on his requirement.

-However, VSAM has several types and different ways of accessing data.
-So developer should use some factors to choose a suitable dataset.
+The factors involved in decision-making are data organization, function, type of access, performance, and recovery tools.
 Before going to select the specific VSAM dataset, raise the below questions to get more clarity on what dataset to select -

 • What is the main purpose of the dataset?
 Simple dataset, log file, a database, or an inventory?